 Abrasion & Tear Resistance

 Urethane rings outperform rubber rings when it comes to abrasion resistance and tear strength.
-When severe abrasion is a factor, urethane has been known to outwear other materials by a factor of five-to-one to fifty-to-one.
+When severe abrasion is a factor, urethane has been known to outwear other materials by a factor of five-to-one to ten-to-one.
 Rubber rings have some abrasion and tear resistance, but nowhere close to the strength of urethane rings.

 When it comes to chemicals and ozone, urethane surpasses rubber.
 Urethane rings maintain excellent resistance to mineral-based oils, hydrocarbons, fats, greases, petroleum products, and specific solvents.
 When exposed to the same elements, rubber rings can degrade rapidly, especially if the rubber compound is not compatible with the environment that it comes into contact with.
 Rubber rings tend to be generally resistance to organic acids, alcohols, ketones, and aldehydes.